Skintone is a constant source of difficult grades and shot matching as we humans and our skin have so many variables:

 In this Insight, we’ll be focusing on how I approach skin tones and how to make them work in a consistent way across multiple scenes.
 In an upcoming Insight, I’ll be looking at matching skin tones on a shot by shot basis.

 Skintone Is Our Priority

 It used to be my way of grading was to spray nodes and layers everywhere to build a look!
 That seldom worked out well.

 My new way of looking at grading however is to try and do as much with a simple primary adjustment and that’s the approach we’ll be taking in this Insight.

-I’ll show you how I get skintone into a place that I am happy with and then how I can build the rest of my look from there.
+I’ll show you how I get skin tone into a place that I am happy with and then how I can build the rest of my look from there.

-Sure, I could just key the skin and swing the hue around to match them up quickly and roughly, but I would recommend you finding your ideal skin tone through the approaches I’m going to show.
+Sure, I could just key the skin and swing the hue around to match them up quickly and roughly, but I would recommend you find your ideal skin tone through the approaches I’m going to show.